pozi/PoziConnectConfig/README.md

 1. backup your existing Pozi Connect configuration by renaming the Tasks folder (found within the PoziConnect folder) to something like 'Tasks.bak'
 2.  download [this zip file](https://github.com/groundtruth/PoziConnectConfig/archive/master.zip)
-3. unzip the zip file (to its default location or other temporary location)
+3. unzip the zip file (to its default location or other temporary location), which will generate a folder called 'PoziConnectConfig-master'
 4. rename the folder 'PoziConnectConfig-master' to 'Tasks'
 5. move this Tasks folder into your PoziConnect folder (replacing the Tasks folder you renamed in Step 1.)